unkokaeru/kintsugi-zuihitsu/clear/project/omoikane/mth3004/mth3004 lecture 2.md

 - Warrants

 Effective teaching is working alongside the student to develop their long-term understanding of a subject they previously had minimal base knowledge on.

+Instead of just learning to answer a set of questions in the short-term, such as during exams, students should learn to answer a multitude of questions in the long-term.
+By building up knowledge in this way, fully understanding a foundation of knowledge and slowly